sebastianbergmann/phpunit-documentation-english/src/test-doubles.rst

     }

 In the examples so far we have been returning simple values using ``willReturn($value)``.
-This is a shorthand syntax provided for convenience. :numref:`test-doubles.stubs.shorthands` shows the available stubbing shorthands alongside their longer counterparts.
+This is a shorthand syntax provided for convenience. :numref:`test-doubles.test-stubs.shorthands` shows the available stubbing shorthands alongside their longer counterparts.

 .. rst-class:: table
 .. list-table:: Stubbing shorthands
-    :name: test-doubles.stubs.shorthands
+    :name: test-doubles.test-stubs.shorthands
     :header-rows: 1

     * - short hand